Menu Icon

 • Requires a specialist in reproductive endocrinology and infertility

-The American Urological Association released a Best Practice Statement that recommends IVF/ICSI over vasectomy reversal if:xxxiii
+The American Urological Association released a Best Practice Statement that recommends IVF/ICSI over vasectomy reversal these scenarios:xxxiii

 1. The female has diminished ovarian reserve (due to age or any other condition)